yilmazbahadir/yilmazbahadir.github.io/new-nem-testnet.md

 ### Prepare the values.yaml file for nodes

-For `node1` create a file named `values-node1.yaml` with the following content, pay attention to the comments and update the file:
+For `node1` create a file named `values-node1.yaml` (inside workdir-new-nem-testnet/nem-helm-charts) with the following content, pay attention to the comments and update the file:
 ```yaml
 config:
   user: